riceissa/issarice.com/wiki/people.md

 - [Jeff Hays](http://factsanddetails.com/)
 - Zack M. Davis: via rationality community.
 - Piotr Wozniak: via spaced repetition/[Anki]() stuff (which in turn is from LW/gwern).
-- David D. Friedman: I haven't read too much by him, so I'm not sure how I would rank his general worldviews or reasoning ability, but I have seen enough interesting things by him that I think looking into him is a good idea (and hope to undertake this task myself soon!).
 - Alex K. Chen: via Vipul Naik.
 - Chris Olah
 - [Mark Lippmann](https://meditationstuff.wordpress.com/).
 I do not meditate.
 This is the only meditation blog I enjoy reading.